pawan856/pawan856/README.md

 🎓 &nbsp; Completed MCA from Chandigarh University

-💼 &nbsp; Aspiring Fullstack developer with 2 year experience as at TCI Group Ltd.
+💼 &nbsp; Aspiring Fullstack developer with 2 year experience  at TCI Group Ltd.

 👯‍♂️ &nbsp;&nbsp;Looking to Contribute to .NET projects with lots of learning and experience.Happy to Contribute in Open source Projects<br>